In any description of WordPress features, there’s one word you’re sure to see:

 The Value of Premium Managed WordPress Hosting

-What we have tried to do here is simply give you a rough idea of the real costs involved with owning and running a WordPress site.
-What you’ll have to do to take it the next step is figure out that number associated with your personal or professional time.
+What I have tried to do here is simply give you a rough idea of the real costs involved with owning and running a WordPress site.
+What you should do next is figure out the costs as they relate to your situation, while factoring in the costs associated with your time.

-For a service provider, this is easy.
+For a service provider, associating this time with a cost is easy.
 For every hour they spend trying to fix, de-hack, or improve their site, the costs range from $75 (developer) to $400 (attorney) per hour.

 If you are a business, the costs could be greater, even if less obviously quantitative, as your reputation could be damaged if your site were hacked with pornography links or your phones stop ringing due to the site not working.